 My old binder

 My previous music binder measured 11 x 17 inches and was easily over 100 pages.
 The music dangled from the top of the stand, with the front cover flipped over the front of the stand, and sometimes multiple stands were required to balance the book and keep it from sinking.
 This was because the book weighed over ten pounds, and kept growing over the course of the semester, to the point where it would take three people to help flip the book to the other side of the page.
-While the book was definitely usable, I knew there had to be a better way to store my music.
+While I was able to read the music on the page, I wasn’t able to use this book independently.

 Why not use digital music?